Chain-of-Thought Reasoning Fallacy: Traces Are Not Truth¶

 - Reward-hacked agents: traces actively conceal the exploit, fabricating rationales for wrong answers.

-- High-stakes one-shot decisions: in security-sensitive operations (auth changes, permission grants, destructive actions), only external verification of the actual output is reliable.
+- High-stakes one-shot decisions: in security-sensitive operations such as auth changes, permission grants, and destructive actions, only external verification of the actual output is reliable.

 Traces retain diagnostic value as a starting point.
 The fallacy is treating them as a substitute for verification.